shahzaibvohra1/CloudMachineLearning/README.md

 # ☁️ Cloud Machine Learning Project

 ## 📌 Project Description
 Cloud Machine Learning is an AI-powered **Expense Manager** that helps users track, categorize, and manage their expenses using **machine learning**.
-This project utilizes **AWS cloud services**, including **Amazon Textract** for OCR-based receipt scanning and **Amazon DynamoDb** for storing the extracted data.
+This project utilizes **AWS cloud services**, including **Amazon Textract** for OCR-based receipt scanning, **Amazon Comprehend** for categorizing the receipts, and **Amazon DynamoDb** for storing the extracted data.
 The system provides a **user-friendly dashboard** for expense visualization and financial insights. 🚀